univ-of-utah-marriott-library-apple/display_manager/README.md

 |---|---|
 | `<refresh>` | Refresh rate (in Hz) |

-Note: if refresh rate is not specified, it will default to whichever rate is available at the desired resolution
+Note: if refresh rate is not specified, it will default to whichever rate is available at the desired resolution.

 | Options (optional) | Description |
 |---|---|